-At Panorama Orthopedics & Spine Center, Dr. Ron Hugate’s expertise in complex revision and reconstruction provides other orthopedic surgeons and patients suffering from a failed joint replacement with a resource and a referral center.
+At Panorama Orthopedics & Spine Center, Dr. Ron Hugate and Dr. Jeremy Kinder are both experts in complex revision and reconstruction.
+They provide other orthopedic surgeons and patients suffering from a failed joint replacement with a resource and a referral center.

 While it is rare that a patient may need a joint revision, it is typically due to one of the following causes:

 Loosening of the joint replacement parts, which leads to instability, reduced range of motion, and pain.
 Revision is done in this case to remedy the instability and reduced range of motion.

 A fracture of the bones that hold the joint replacement implant in place could cause instability in the joint or a separation of the implants from the bone.

 Infection in the joint, which can cause loosening of the implant and lead to stiffening and pain in the replaced joint.